 Students, with the faculty's help, plan and carry out the many activities and events which make IPoly a great school.
-There are a variety of opportunities for students to become involved in student government.
+There are a variety of opportunities for students to get involved in student government.

 ASB is operated for and by the students under the supervision of their ASB and grade-level advisors.
-The purpose of ASB is to promote positive student morale and to plan, fund, and sponsor events throughout the year.
+ASB promotes positive student morale and to plan, fund, and sponsor events throughout the year.
 ASB works in conjunction with PTSA.